 “Imagine a big explosion as you climb through 3,000 ft.
 Imagine a plane full of smoke.
 Imagine an engine going clack, clack, clack, clack, clack, clack, clack.
 It sounds scary.
 Well I had a unique seat that day.
 I was sitting in 1D.” –Ric Elias, TED Talk

-The way you start your speech will determine (to a large extent) how the rest of your speech will go.
-Take your time to craft an opening which suits your speech and more importantly, suits your style!
+Take your time to craft an opening that suits your speech and more importantly, suits your style!

-Related article: 15 Powerful Speech Opening Lines (And How to Create Your Own)
+You could also read our extensive article on 15 Powerful Speech Opening Lines (And How to Create Your Own) to learn many other powerful openings that will make your speech interesting.